platformsh/platformsh-docs/reference/configuration-files.rst

 Platform.sh exposes a ``.platform.app.yaml`` file which defines your :term:`application` and the way it will be built and deployed on Platform.sh.

 .. note::
-  The ``.platform.app.yaml`` needs to be committed to your Git repository at the root of your :term:`application` folder.
+  The ``.platform.app.yaml`` is specific to your application.
+If you have multiple applications inside your Git repository, you need one ``.platform.app.yaml`` at the root of each application.

 Here are the keys that you can define in your ``.platform.app.yaml``: